top of page

 Toes Transparent_edited.png

-Plantar fasciitis is a condition characterised by pain under the heel bone and sometime extending into the arch of the foot.
-Plantar fasciitis by name refers to inflammation and/or thickening of the plantar fascia ligament and associated foot musculature attaching to heel bone (calcaneus).
-The plantar fascia supports the arch of the foot and plays an integral role in normal foot function.
+Plantar fasciitis is a common condition that causes pain under the heel and sometimes into the arch of the foot.
+It involves inflammation or thickening of the plantar fascia — the ligament that supports the arch and helps your foot function normally.

 Logo trans background.png